-The Township participates in the Ohio Plan Risk Management Inc., a public entity risk pool, Note 6 to the financial statements provide additional information for this entity.
+The Township participates in Ohio Plan Risk Management, Inc. (OPRM), a public entity risk pool available to Ohio Townships.
+Note 6 to the financial statements provides additional information for this entity.

 The Township's management believes these financial statements present all activities for which the Township is financially accountable.